 In line with the ethos of speech therapy, we know that early intervention using evidence-based practices can help to set in motion the teaching of skills that ultimately aim to increase the level of success needed by individuals, their families and other professionals like teachers.
 People with an expressive language disorder can present in many different ways.
 They are often described as having very limited vocabularies, and will use familiar phrases repeatedly or even avoid item-specific terms.
 For example, instead of saying “train” or “biscuit”, they will instead use general words like “that thing” or “stuff”.

 Some people may notice for themselves that they have difficulty with using words or saying sentences effectively and can become quiet.
-Children with an expressive language disorder may not like talking much with friends, may ‘over-talk’ to say what they want to say, or may rarely speak in class.
+People with an expressive language disorder may not like talking much with friends, may ‘over-talk’ to say what they want to say, or may rarely speak in class or at work.
 These can all be indicators of a potential expressive language disorder and can impact on their social and learning skills.
 What speech therapy for expressive language disorder can do is teach them the tools they need to access the best words they can, and put them together as smoothly as they can, in sentences, to make it all make sense.

-If you have a child or young person who seems to find it hard to use the best words possible, or to say sentences that make sense, or to say sentences that are easy to follow, contact Signs and Sounds to arrange an assessment with one of our speech pathologists.
+If you have a child or young person who seems to find it hard to use the best words possible, or to say sentences that make sense, or to say sentences that are easy to follow, or you yourself find these things hard, contact Signs and Sounds to arrange an assessment with one of our speech pathologists.
 We also welcome enquiries about providing speech therapy for expressive language disorder in Sydney at home, preschool, school and other convenient locations.